Arnav-Salian/Swifkart-Web-Store/README.md

 # Swifkart Online Store

-Swifkart is an e-commerce application currently under development, featuring a full-stack architecture.
+Swifkart is a fully developed e-commerce application featuring a full-stack architecture.
 The project includes a React and Redux frontend, a Node.js and Express backend, and MongoDB for data storage.
 It also integrates Stripe for secure payment processing.

 ## Features